Brain overload: what it is and how to fix it (5 tips)

 2. Practice mindfulness

 Mindfulness is the practice of being aware of your thoughts, feelings and surroundings in the present moment.
-It's been shown to help you focus on the present and reduce stress.
-It can also help you to control your emotions, improve relationships and decrease chronic pain.
+It's been shown to help you focus on the present and maintain calm.
+It can also help you to control your emotions, improve relationships and support with continuous discomfort.
 If you're looking for a simple way to cope with brain overload, practicing mindfulness regularly may be just what you need!

 3. Clear your mind before bedtime